I’m bullish on hybrid work.

 I did it myself when my children were small.
 As a corporate lawyer in a very large regional bank, working from home a few days a week afforded me access to my most productive hours, erased my commute and allowed me to have lunch with my kids.

 But, as the saying goes, there’s no such thing as a free lunch.
 Hybrid took a lot of extra work - being available at times my colleagues were not and going the extra mile when I was in the office to interact with colleagues I didn't often see.

 And keeping my mouth shut.

 I saw things at times that concerned me (we all do, don't we?).
 But I wasn’t there everyday, and I was happy with my then-unorthodox working arrangement.
 Why would I rock the boat?

 Herein lies one of the dangers of hybrid work.
 Happy engaged employees?
-Yes.
-But will they tell you when you’ve made a mistake?
+Often, yes.
+But they won't always tell you when you’ve made a mistake.

 I had a flashback to ATD’s International Conference in 2017, where I presented insights on the importance of workplace relationships.
 Fellow presenter and social science researcher Joseph Grenny said something that has never left me: “The health of a relationship, team or organization is a function of the average time lag between identifying and discussing problems.”

-In fact, Grenny’s research is sobering: In a study of over 1000 people, 72% failed to speak up when a peer did not pull his/her weight; 68% failed to speak up in the face of instances of disrespect; and 57% failed to call peers on violated workplace processes.
+Grenny’s research is sobering: in a study of more than 1000 people, 72% failed to speak up when a peer did not pull his/her weight; 68% failed to speak up in the face of instances of disrespect; and 57% failed to call peers on violated workplace processes.
 Each failed conversation was costly, accounting for thousands of dollars in lost productivity.

 If these numbers reveal workplace dynamics in a traditional pre-COVID workplace when everyone was in-house, imagine how much being together only on Zoom increases this cost?